munsif200/Neurological-Health-Care/README.md

 ## 🙏 Acknowledgments

 We would like to thank all the contributors and collaborators who made this research possible.
-Special thanks to the medical institutions that provided access to real patient data for validation purposes.

 ---